-Last weekend, our small community celebrated a 96-year old tradition: the official crowning of the Almond Queen.
+In March of 2011, our small community celebrated a 96-year old tradition: the official crowning of the Almond Queen.
 In a valley rich with history, this is a standing room only event because it gives our community the chance to celebrate the talented and successful young women living among us.
 This year, six seniors at Esparto High School vied for the crown, each one an involved member of our community.
-The group included acclaimed athletes, accomplished public speakers and strong leaders.
+The group included acclaimed athletes, accomplished public speakers, and influential leaders.
 It was a tremendous evening of celebration for the queen candidates, the parents, teachers, and community leaders.
-A major component of the evening is a short speech.
+A significant component of the evening is a short speech.
 This year’s topic was a glimpse into the future.
-The girls were asked to speak on the topic: “Our community is continually evolving and changing.
+The girls were asked to speak on the theme: “Our community is continually evolving and changing.
 When you imagine the Capay Valley in 25 years, what does it look like?
 How have the agriculture, community, and valley changed?”
-Answers varied, but it got everyone here at Full Belly thinking: What will the future hold for our agriculturally diverse and rich region?
-I was born on Full Belly Farm 25 years ago (almost exactly- the big 2-5 is on Tuesday!) and have been witness to some of our valley’s biggest changes – new farms, improved schools, and the expansion of the Cache Creek Casino.
-Our farm too, has transformed in the last 25 years – barns, packing sheds, and a beautiful office have been built, orchards planted, and we grow a morewide array of fruits and vegetables.
-If I could wish three things for the next 25 years of our valley, I would hope for the continuation of community celebrations, the preservation of farmland, and smart growth.
+Answers varied, but it got everyone here at Full Belly thinking: What will the future hold for our agriculturally diverse and vibrant region?
+I was born on Full Belly Farm some time ago and have been witness to many of our valley’s most noticeable changes – new farms, improved schools, and the expansion of the Cache Creek Casino.
+Our farm too, has transformed in the last couple of decades – barns, packing sheds, and a beautiful office have been built, orchards planted, and we grow a broader array of fruits and vegetables.
+If I could wish three things for the future of our valley, I would hope for the continuation of community celebrations, the preservation of farmland, and smart growth.
 For anyone who has not yet visited the farm, I would encourage you to come during a community-wide celebration.
 The Hoes Down Festival and Almond Blossom Festival (where the previously mentioned Almond Queen reigns”¦) are events steeped in tradition and overflowing with community pride.
 These traditions give us the chance to share our valley with others while working with our neighbors.
 The Almond Blossom Festival is unique.
-Festival goers travel from town to town throughout the Valley.
-With over 100 different community organizations participating, from the high school’s Future Farmers of America, to Capay Valley Vision, to the local Grange, to the sports booster’s club, the Almond Blossom Festival is a tradition that would be heartbreaking to loose.
+Festival-goers travel from town to town throughout the Valley.
+With over 100 different community organizations participating, from the high school’s Future Farmers of America to Capay Valley Vision, to the local Grange, to the sports booster’s club, the Almond Blossom Festival is a tradition that would be heartbreaking to lose.
 I hope that in 25 years these celebrations are still providing great memories.